Registration Info

 Students who are not able to form an eligible team are also able to apply to compete as an individual.
 Before the tournament weekend, BrUMO Organizers will randomly assign individual competitors to teams.
 Please note that each individual must have their own accompanying chaperone.

 Since we have a limited number of spots, we will undergo an application process to select teams and individuals.
-The application form will go live on this page on November 12 and must be filled out by a coach (any responsible adult).
+The form must be filled out by a coach (any responsible adult).

 Divisions